-In 3-month studies, evidence of liver toxicity, including elevated enzymes and morphologic alterations, was observed in both rats and monkeys at doses 4- to 6-fold higher than the anticipated clinical therapeutic exposure.
+In 3 month studies, evidence of liver toxicity, including elevated enzymes and morphologic alterations, was observed in both rats and monkeys at doses 4- to 6-fold higher than the anticipated clinical therapeutic exposure.
 In vitro and in vivo genotoxicity studies with anidulafungin provided no evidence of genotoxic potential.
 Long-term studies in animals have not been conducted to evaluate the carcinogenic potential of anidulafungin.
+Animal studies in rats have suggested that anidulafungin may affect cardiac function, although the clinical relevance of these findings is unknown.